kaismic/Hitorus/README.md

 - [Linux](TODO Linux .tar file url)

 ## Usage
-**Note:** This web application requires its API server to be running concurrently.
+**Note:** The application requires its API server to be running concurrently.
 The following scripts will automatically start both for you.

 ### Windows
 Run (TODO powershell script name)